everx-labs/ever-q-server/README.md

 Q-Server is accessible with GraphQL HTTP/WebSocket protocol on port "4000" and path "/graphql".

-There is the only valid way to communicate with Q-Server – TON Labs Client Libraries.
+There is the only valid way to communicate with Q-Server – EverX Labs Client Libraries.

 ## StatsD